The Golden Root: Cristina and the Monster

 In an Italian tale first collected by Ciro Marzocchi from Toscana in 1879 with the title Cristina e il Mostro ("Cristina and the Monster"), translated by German scholar Rudolf Schenda with the title Cristina und das Ungeheuer ("Cristina and the Monster"), a mother has three daughters of marriageable age; the youngest, Cristina, is the prettiest of the three, but finds no adequate suitor.
 One day, the mother consults a magician to learn her youngest daughter's fate.
 The magician answers that her fate will be the most fortunate of the three sisters, and suggests to take Cristina for a stroll in the mountains, lace her food with opium and, after the girl falls asleep, leave her there and return home which she follows soon after.
 Cristina eventually wakes up and finds herself in a grand palace, and a voice tells her that the palace and everything in it belongs to her.
 Time passes, and she wants to visit her family.
 The voice gives her a magic ring, and warns her not to tell her mother or her sisters about her life.
 Cristina's mother consults with the magician and learns her daughter is living a life of luxury in the palace of a prince named Cupido, changed into a monster by the work of a Maga (sorceress).
 Cristina breaks the voice's trust: she lights a candle at night and sees not a monstrous form, but a handsome youth with wings on his shoulders.
 A bit of wax burns his chest, he wakes up, curses Cristina and disappears.
 She now has to do penance, so she finds work with the Ungeheuer ("Monster").
 The first task given to Cristina is for her is to clear away a mountain top; then to get an egg from its depths.
 She is soon instructed to go to another mountain filled with tigers and find enough hides to sew a pair of gloves.
 Cristina's last task is for her to go to hell and get a box from the Devil, without opening it.
 Cristina gets a box from the devil and stops a bit on the way; she opens the box and a dark fog comes out of it and covers the world in darkness.
 In this tale, the heroine's helper is an old lady: she waves her wand and the darkness goes back to the box.
+Schenda noted that the "Ungeheuer" ("Monster") of the tale was clearly the god of love, Cupido, from the ancient fairy tale.